First, a GMAT Critical Reasoning practice question.

 (C) No other animal could pose as significant a threat to the above-ground fruits as could the Spotted Mole.

-(D) The times of day the Spotted Mole feeds are the same as the times of day that the birds are prey are in the air.
+(D) The times of day the Spotted Mole feeds are the same as the times of day that the birds of prey are in the air.

 (E) Larger burrowing mammals, such as badgers or weasels, can dig up the burrows of the Spotted Mole, endangering those that remain underground.